php-amqplib/php-amqplib/README.md

     $ make

-Start your RabbitMQ server and run tests:

-    $ make test

 ## Usage ##

 With RabbitMQ running open two Terminals and on the first one execute the following commands to start the consumer: